dotnet/docs-maui/docs/mac-catalyst/deployment/publish-unsigned.md

 ## Run the unsigned app

 By default, *.app* and *.pkg* files that are downloaded from the internet can't be run by double-clicking on them.
-For more information, see [Open a Mac app from an unidentified developer](https://support.apple.com/en-gb/guide/mac-help/mh40616/mac).
+For more information, see [Open a Mac app from an unidentified developer](https://support.apple.com/en-gb/guide/mac-help/mh40616/mac) on support.apple.com.

 To ensure that a *.pkg* installs the app to your *Applications* folder, copy the *.pkg* to outside of your build artifacts folder and delete the *bin* and *obj* folders before double-clicking on the *.pkg*.